Algorithm Design: A Fairness-Accuracy Frontier: Input Design

-Our results complement papers such as \citet{ChanEyster} and \citet{RambachanEtAl}, which compare choice between decision rules based on $(X,G)$ to choice between decision rules based on $X$ alone.
-Our property of a uniform worsening of the frontier does not in general rank the information policy of fully revealing $X$ versus fully revealing $(X,G)$.
-That is, it may be that excluding $G$ over $X$ uniformly worsens the frontier, but the designer's payoff is higher from revealing $X$ than from revealing $(X,G)$.

-Nevertheless, our result relates to and builds on previous findings that \emph{disparate treatment} (use of different rules for individuals in different groups) may be necessary to preclude \emph{disparate impact} (disparate harms across groups).\footnote{This tension between disparate treatment and disparate impact is noted in explicitly in works such as \citet{chouldechova} and \citet{RambachanEtAl}, and is implied by results in \citet{ChanEyster}.} Specifically, Proposition \ref{prop:ExcludeG} implies that to reduce disparate impact, it may be necessary to impose information policies that are asymmetric across groups.
-Interestingly, this may not involve sending $G$ as an input, so the algorithm can be formally group-blind (thus not exhibiting disparate treatment).\footnote{The algorithm exhibits disparate treatment if, holding all other covariates equal, it yields different outputs depending on the individual's group identity.
+That is, if (and only if) $X$ is strictly group-balanced, every error pair on the fairness-accuracy frontier given $X$ is FA-dominated by an error pair on the fairness-accuracy frontier given $(X,G)$.
+This result builds on previous findings that \emph{disparate treatment} (using different rules for individuals in different groups) may be necessary to preclude \emph{disparate impact} (effecting disparate harms across groups).\footnote{This tension between disparate treatment and disparate impact is noted in explicitly in works such as \citet{chouldechova} and \citet{RambachanEtAl}, and is implied by results in \citet{ChanEyster}.} Specifically, Proposition \ref{prop:ExcludeG} implies that to reduce disparate impact, it may be necessary to impose information policies that are asymmetric across groups.
+Interestingly, this may not involve fully revealing $G$, so the algorithm may be formally group-blind (thus not exhibiting disparate treatment).\footnote{The algorithm exhibits disparate treatment if, holding all other covariates equal, it yields different outputs depending on the individual's group identity.
 See \url{https://www.justice.gov/crt/book/file/1364106/download} for definitions of disparate treatment and impact.} Nevertheless, if we consider the total procedure---taking into account both information design and algorithm design---then two individuals who are otherwise identical but belong to different groups may receive different distributions of outcomes.
 This distinction brings up an interesting question regarding how disparate treatment should be conceptualized in settings where both information design and algorithm design are present.

+For restricted classes of preferences, we can further characterize how the variable $G$ is used in the designer's optimal garbling.
+For example, take the class of simple utility functions introduced in Section \ref{sec:altchar}, which are of the form

+where $\gamma_r,\gamma_b>0$ and $\gamma_f \geq 0$.
+We will show that every designer with a utility function of this form can achieve their optimal payoff using either of two garblings of $(X,G)$ that we now define.

+First, for any $(X,G)$, let \emph{the fully revealing garbling} $T_{X,G}$ be the garbling that directly reveals $(X,G)$, i.e., every $(x,g)$ is mapped to itself with probability 1.